Join as an individual for personal access to our member benefits:

 - at least the previous two copies of the Early Education Journal

-- a complimentary copy of an Early Education publication - choose between I am two!
-Working effectively with two year olds and their families or the Areas of Learning Series.
+- a complimentary copy of an Early Education publication - choose between one of the following options:

-* Online only concession membership (for retired/unwaged/student/NQT) excludes members' pack and hard copy mailings of the Journal, which is instead available via the members' area of the website.
+* Online only membership (for individuals or concessions - retired/unwaged/student/NQT) excludes members' pack and hard copy mailings of the Journal, which is instead available via the members' area of the website.

 Direct Debit discount